Farravid/farrapiler/README.md

 # farrapiler
-Learning how to write modern C++ compiler just for fun
+Learning how to write a Rust compiler just for fun